micriver/Libft/README.md

 # Libft

 This is my first project in the [42 Silicon Valley](http://42.us.org) curriculum.
-As incoming students, we're tasked with re-coding a portion of standard ```libc``` functions, as defined by their man pages.
+As incoming students, we're tasked with re-coding a set of standard ```libc``` functions, as defined by their man pages.
 We're also tasked with coding other useful functions from a given set of their descriptions.

 This project forces us to re-write these standard ```libc``` functions so that we may further understand and better implement them in future C projects.